geekygirldawn/linuxcon_2016/README.md

 ###Bug Data

 The bug data is courtesy of [Dr. Guido Conaldi](http://www.gre.ac.uk/business/study/ibe/staff/guido-conaldi), Senior Lecturer at The University of Greenwich.
-This dataset came from one of his research projects using network analysis on bug tracker data.
+This dataset came from one of his research projects using network analysis on bug tracker data from Apache 2.x Bugzilla.

-ADD DETAILS HERE.

 License and Copyright
 ---------------------